Nango-Collaborations/.github/profile/README.md

 This is an internal repository created by [Nango](https://www.nango.dev/) for customer collaborations.

-Our main github account with all of our open source work can be found [here](https://github.com/nangoHQ/).
+Our primary company github account with all of our open source work can be found [here](https://github.com/nangoHQ/).